kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

     KMM ships with a validating admission webhook that rejects the deletion of namespaces that contain at least one `Module` resource.

+### Kernel modules events on Nodes
+Due to an event anti-spam mechanism embedded in Kubernetes, some events may not necessarily be shown when loading or unloading kernel modules in quick succession.

 ## Security and permissions

 Loading kernel modules is a highly sensitive operation.